tekknolagi/isdt/lecture-notes/3-bld.md

 It also has *recipes* to build that target: `gcc main.c`.
 The recipes section consists of a list of shell commands that are run in succession[^different-shells] to build the target.
-In this case, the two recipes -- `gcc main.c` and `mv a.out mybinary` will run one after another.
+In this case, the two recipes---`gcc main.c` and `mv a.out mybinary`---will run one after another.

 [^different-shells]: They are run in different shell processes, so state like
     variables and working directory do not persist between commands (`cd` won't